 - A CIF contract also proves beneficial for the buyer when dealing with dangerous or hazardous goods.
 This is because different countries may have different rules for such goods.
 So, it is best to allow the seller to deal with it.

 - A mandatory insurance cover helps to alleviate the concern of the buyer and seller.

 Following are the disadvantages of the Cost, Insurance and Freight agreement:

 - A drawback for the buyer is that some countries do not allow CIF imports.
 In such a case, the buyer needs to get the insurance from an insurer within the destination/importing country.

-- For any loss or damage during the transportation in CIF arrangement, the risk of loss remains with the buyer.
+- For any loss or damage during the transportation in the CIF arrangement, the risk of loss remains with the buyer.

 - CIF contract could prove costly for the buyer as they eventually have to pay for the insurance and freight.
 This is because the seller does include these costs in the CIF price.
 So, in a way, the buyer has to bear all the costs.

-- If there is any damage to the goods, then the buyer may face difficulties in claiming it.
-Any damage will usually come to notice only once the buyer gets the goods and open it.
+- If there is any damage to the goods, then the buyer may face difficulties in claiming them.
+Any damage will usually come to notice only once the buyer gets the goods and open them.
 It is possible that by that time, the buyer would have made the payment to the seller.
 Moreover, since the seller takes insurance under CIF, so any claim money goes to the seller first.
 In such a case, the buyer may have a hard time in collecting the claim money from a seller.

 Incoterms Similar to Cost, Insurance and Freight

 There are many other Incoterms that are similar to CIF with slight differences.
 For instance, a CFR agreement is the same as CIF.
 The only difference between the two is that the seller does not have to arrange and pay for the insurance of the goods.